the-fab-cube/flesh-and-blood-cards/README.md

 ## Approach to Reprints/Editions
 This repo treats a unique card (name + pitch value) as 1 entity.
-A unique card can have multiple printings, foils, editions, etc, but is considered 1 entry in the CSVs.
+A unique card can have multiple printings, foils, editions, etc, but is considered 1 entry in the data set.

 A card's text and other data will always be based off the latest erratas and printings.

-Similarly, a set is unique based on a setcode + name, and can have multiple editions, but is considered to be 1 entry within the CSV.
+Similarly, a set is unique based on a setcode + name, and can have multiple editions, but is considered to be 1 entry within the data set.

 ## Contributing